Divesh1207/VibeStream/README.md

-# VibeStream Hub
+## About The Project

+![Screenshot 2024-06-17 152347](https://github.com/Divesh1207/VibeStream/assets/88198940/06f97da9-3b0b-4db2-b375-149854d527f9)

 VibeStream Hub leverages React to provide a frontend-focused video streaming platform designed to enhance user engagement.
 It features genre-specific browsing, personalized recommendations, and real-time updates to enrich the viewing experience.
 Users can effortlessly navigate a diverse library of videos categorized by genre, facilitating easy exploration of content aligned with their interests.
 Interactive elements such as liking, disliking, and commenting foster community engagement and influence personalized content suggestions in real-time.
 VibeStream Hub ensures a seamless user experience with its responsive design, optimizing performance across various devices.
 Whether discovering new favorites or engaging with familiar content, VibeStream Hub offers an immersive video-watching experience tailored to individual preferences and viewing habits.

-![Screenshot 2024-06-17 152347](https://github.com/Divesh1207/VibeStream/assets/88198940/06f97da9-3b0b-4db2-b375-149854d527f9)